stellar-deprecated/docs/learn/get-started/create-account.md

 ```
 </example>

-[TODO: should this only show if viewing the JS/Java examples?]
+[TODO: should this only show if viewing the SDK examples?]
-You might notice that, in Stellar’s SDKs, you ask for the *account ID* instead of the public key.
-That’s because an account’s ID is its public key[1].
+You might notice that, in the SDK, you ask for the *account ID* instead of the public key.
+That’s because an account’s ID *is* its public key.

 Now that you have a pair of keys, you can make an account.
-In order to prevent people from making a huge number of unnecessary accounts, each account must have a minimum balance of 20 lumens (lumens are the built-in currency of the Stellar network).[2]
+In order to prevent people from making a huge number of unnecessary accounts, each account must have a minimum balance of 20 lumens (lumens are the built-in currency of the Stellar network).[1]
 Since you don’t yet have any lumens, though, you can’t pay for an account!
-In the real world, you’ll usually pay an exchange that sells lumens in order to create a new account.[3]
+In the real world, you’ll usually pay an exchange that sells lumens in order to create a new account.[2]
 On Stellar’s test network, however, you can ask Friendbot, our friendly robot with a very fat wallet, to create an account for you.

 To create a test account, send Friendbot the public key you created.
 It’ll create and pay for a new account using that public key as its ID.